-Based on the aforementioned measures, many of which are presently being implemented, the administration anticipates these issues will be resolved and the City is in a better position to submit annual reports in a timely manner.
+Corrective Action Planned: Based on the aforementioned measures, many of which are presently being implemented, the administration anticipates many of these issues have been resolved and the City is in a better position to submit annual reports in a timely manner and and make budget amendments as necessary.
 A new City Auditor was appointed by the Mayor and confirmed by the Council on August 30, 2023.
 The addition of the accounting team working with the administration, auditor and staff has alleviated many of the problems identified upon discovery.
 The administration is currently pursuing hiring additional personnel to fill vacancies and increasing cross training to fulfill the financial needs of the operation of the City.